credbull/credbull-interview/EXERCISE.md

 ## Objective
 - **Demonstrate** your problem solving and developer skills.
-- Have a **conversation** with one of the Credbull Engineers about your solution, thought processes, roadbumps, etc.
+- Have a **conversation** with one of the Credbull Engineers about your solution, thought processes, road bumps, etc.
 - Time-box the exercise to 2-3 hours.
-We respect your free time, so don't want this to be overly burdensome.
+We respect your free time!

 ## Coding Exercise
 - [ ] Create a Solidity contract that accepts and tracks deposits and allows the depositor to withdraw their deposited amount.